SAT EXAM PREP: REAL-TIME SAT QUESTION AND ANSWER

 Choice B is incorrect.
 The text implies that other Muslim philosophers of Ibn Rushd’s era were aware of his works, not that they were “antagonistic toward,” or hostile toward, them.
 There is no suggestion that Ibn Rushd’s writings elicited hostility from his contemporaries.

+Choice C is incorrect because in this context, “imitated by” would mean followed as a model by.
 Although the text implies that Ibn Rushd’s works were at least somewhat available in regions that were at the center of Islamic thought during the period, it doesn’t specifically address in what ways his works influenced contemporary Muslim philosophers.
 Thus, the text doesn’t support the idea that other philosophers modeled their own works after Ibn Rushd’s works.

 Work on your vocabulary, reading, and understanding skills to answer correctly.